Women's rugby league in Australia

-Women's rugby league is a popular women's sports in Australia.
+Women's rugby league is a popular women's sport in Australia.
 The sport has a high level of participation in the country both recreational and professional.
 Australian Rugby League Commission (ARLC) is the national governing body of the sport in Australia, organising the Australian Women's Rugby League, the Australian women's national team, and the nine state governing bodies of the game, among other duties.
 Women's participation of modern rugby league has been recorded since the early 1920s.
 It has since become one of Australia's most popular women's team sports.

 History

 1920s

 The first Women's Rugby League match in Australia was played in Sydney, on Saturday, 17 September 1921.
 Players, who had been training in the preceding months, had been divided into two teams, named Metropolitan (who played in blue jerseys) and Sydney (who played in maroon jerseys).
 Metropolitan won the match 21–11.
+The crowd of 34,000 was the largest ever for women's sport in Australia for many years.
 A second 'return' match was played the following Saturday, 24 September 1921.
 Three matches were held in 1922 in April, August and October.
 The organisation was disbanded prior to the 1923 season.

+1950s

+In September 1950 a women's rugby league game was played in Toowoomba, Queensland in support of fund raising efforts for a candidate as queen of the Carnival of Flowers festival.
+A Toowoomba team defeated a team from Warwick by 16 points to nil, scoring four tries kicking two conversions.

+In June 1951 two women's teams played a rugby league match in West Wyalong, New South Wales as part of a weekend sports carnival to raise funds for the local hospital.
+In September 1951 a game was played in Longreach, Queensland which raised £21 for charity as the Red Gnomes defeated the Blue Fairies by four tries to two for a twelve points to six scoreline.

+In August 1954 two women's teams played a 24 minute match as part of a programme of charity cup rugby league games in Rockhampton.
+The Blues defeated the Greens by five to nil, with the day raising £227 for the local ambulance.

+On 22 July 1956 an interstate women's rugby league match was held on the Athletic Ground in St Marys, New South Wales between the Belles of St. Mary's and the Queensland Bonfires.
+The match was in part refereed by Clive Churchill.
+The Queensland side won by 22 points to 3.
+The St. Mary's team had played and won three games prior to this interstate match, including a match against the Riverstone Rubies.